ystemsrx/Arp-Attack-tool/README.md

 ## Overview

 The script is a program that performs ARP (Address Resolution Protocol) spoofing on a network.
 It is intended to illustrate how network attacks can occur and to emphasize the need for robust security measures.
 The script allows you to temporarily disrupt a device's network connection, perfect for stopping those pesky free-loaders on your Wi-Fi or pranking your loud relatives during their gaming sessions.
+There is also a PyQt5 based GUI version available.

 ## Features